MAY 19th, 2022

 3. Review of the company’s business plan

-• Does it provide a clear path to income growth?
+• Does it provide a clear path for revenue growth?

 • How does the business plan fit with the buyer’s own strategic objectives?